Enquiries:

 Stroke survivors frequently have balance and coordination problems.
 The physiotherapist will work on exercises and activities to enhance balance and coordination through exercise therapy, which can help reduce the risk of falls.

-Many stroke survivors struggle with walking and may require assistance or adaptive devices like canes or walkers.
+Many stroke survivors struggle with walking and may require assistance or mobility aids.
 Neurophysiotherapy includes gait training to help patients regain a functional walking pattern, improve step length and symmetry, and reduce gait abnormalities.

 Stroke patients may experience pain or discomfort due to muscle spasticity, contractures, or joint issues.
 Neuro physiotherapists can employ various techniques, including manual therapy and modalities such as heat or ice, to manage pain and promote comfort.

-The training with the therapists and physiotherapists takes time and practice.
-Although there may be much difficulty to start with, it is only through consistent practice, exercise and effective treatment that you can get rid of the pain, find the right support, and recover from this experience.
+Although there may be much difficulty to start with, it is only through consistent practice, exercise and effective treatment that you can recover from this experience.

 When you are ready to leave the hospital, we will support you every step of the way.
 We will help arrange any care, therapy and equipment you might need going forwards, by referring to your local NHS or private services.
 Our support doesn’t need to finish when you leave us!